Newtoto/comp230-ethics/ReferenceNotes.md

 a lowering of the higher nervous activities, particularly the concentration of attention: the result is a lowering of the ability to think, causing thoughtlessness and a large number of errors, decrease in work efficiency, and a diminution in the amount of work.

-## Shift work, safety and productivity
+## Shift work, safety and productivity (ShiftWork)

 Fatigue impairs productivity and efficiency in shift workers over the course of a day.

-## Influence of work motivation and task difficulty on human reliability
+## Influence of work motivation and task difficulty on human reliability (HumanReliability)

 psychological factors play an important role in human performance